 • Adjusting stiffness / pre-load does not reduce travel

-• Swappable springs included to accommodate varied rider weight and preference
+• Swappable springs included to accommodate heavier riders and/or ride preference

-What is the minimum and maximum insertion depth and clearance for the ShockStop Seatpost?
+What is the minimum and maximum insertion depth and clearance for the ShockStop Suspension Seatpost?

 What kind of saddle bags can I use with the ShockStop Suspension Seatpost?